kaushal0494/DivHSK/README.md

 ## Training & Generation

-- The dataset is organized in the datasets folder.
+- The `MR_HEAD` dataset included in the datasets folder.
-- To get the preprocessed data which is to be used for training and generation, run the jupyter notebook 'dataset_Pre_processing.ipynb'
+- To get the preprocessed data which is to be used for training and generation, run the jupyter notebook `dataset_Pre_processing.ipynb`
+- Run below scripts for model training and headline generation

 ### Model Training
 ```